TSB for Everyone

 If I can help just one person out there, it’s worth it.
 In September 2020 we launched the Workplace Adjustment Passport.
 It means not having to constantly explain about my health condition which can be an extremely intrusive process where new line managers are concerned.

 Ethnicity at TSB Network

 TSB is committed to increasing racial and ethnic diversity in UK businesses, which is why we’ve signed the Change the Race Ratio charter and the Black Talent Charter and published our Ethnicity pay gap for the first time in 2021.
-We have clear targets and roadmap to increase diversity, and our active Ethnicity at TSB employee network is promoting a more open dialogue on race and ethnicity and has been central to the creation and promotion of our Ignite programme, created to help level the playing field for our Black and Black mixed heritage colleagues.
+We have clear targets and a race action plan driving improvement in colleague representation.
+Our Ethnicity at TSB employee network is active in promoting better dialogue on race and ethnicity and has been central to the creation and promotion of our Ignite programme, created to help level the playing field for our Black and Black mixed heritage colleagues.

 We are proud to have an inclusive culture that supports a strong representation of LGBTQ colleagues.
 Our focus is ensuring that we create a culture where all our LGBTQ colleagues are included and feel confident to bring their whole self to work.

-Achieving gender balance and addressing the underlying causes of the gender pay gap remains a core commitment for TSB and our Aspiring Women network continues to challenge us to support those women who want to progress.
-We are proud that 40% of our senior leaders are now female – where the average industry representation is 35%*.
+Achieving gender balance in our leadership teams and addressing the underlying causes of the gender pay gap remains a core commitment for TSB and our Aspiring Women network continues to challenge us to support those women who want to progress.
+We are proud that 42% of our senior leaders are now female – above the average industry representation of 35%*.

 *Women in Finance Annual Review (March 2021, UK Banking)

-TSB is committed to improving social mobility, making sure background is not a barrier at any stage in an individual’s career.
+TSB is committed to improving social mobility outcomes, making sure background is not a barrier at any stage in an individual’s career.
 We actively support youth employment, creating entry level opportunities and breaking down access barriers.
 And our new Social Mobility network are driving conversations about progression, ambition and talent through role models and story telling.